kammerje/fouriever-new-version/README.rst

 :code:`add_cov`: Add covariances to the data according to `Kammerer et al. (2020) <https://ui.adsabs.harvard.edu/abs/2020A%26A...644A.110K/abstract>`__.

-:code`calibrate_classical`: Calibrate the science target data using the calibrator target data.
+:code:`calibrate_classical`: Calibrate the science target data using the calibrator target data.

 - :code:`weighting` (optional): Can be :code:`'standard'`, :code:`'error'`, or :code:`'covariance'` to use the mean, error-weighted mean, or covariance-weighted mean of the calibrator target data.
 - :code:`write` (optional): Bool - save calibrated data to OIFITS file or not?